 Week 6: Increase ball weight by 2 lbs on strength exercises — squat and press, Romanian deadlift, lunge.
 Keep the same weight on power and core movements for now.

 Going too heavy on power movements.
 Speed is the point of explosive training.
 A heavier ball slows the movement and removes the stimulus entirely.
-If you cannot throw or slam with full force, drop down a size.
+If you can’t throw or slam with full force, drop down a size.

 Skipping the warm-up.
 Explosive movements on cold muscles cause strains.
 Five minutes of light movement — bodyweight squats, arm circles, leg swings — is the minimum before any medicine ball session.